MicrosoftDocs/learn/learn-pr/azure/protect-infrastructure-with-site-recovery/includes/3-site-recovery-prep.md

 Using your organizations BCDR plan, you now need to run through the Azure Site Recovery configurations and set a preparation plan in motion that fits with your organizations BCDR goals.

-In this unit, you'll explore what you need to prepare for a disaster recovery scenario to take advantage of ASRs automated features.
+In this unit, you'll explore what you need to prepare for a disaster recovery scenario to take advantage of Azure Site Recovery's automated features.

 ![Diagram showing how Azure Site Recovery keeps an updated version of VM disks to enable replication from a source region to a target region.](../media/enable-replication-step-2.png)